 MMFHC clients experience high levels of success when seeking a legal remedy to discrimination they’ve faced.
 Of the thousands of complainants we’ve assisted, approximately 600 have chosen to file lawsuits.
 Of those 600, our clients have prevailed in all but 8 cases.

-For three decades, MMFHC has established an impressive record of accomplishments and assumed a leadership role in the struggle for equal opportunity in housing.
+For four decades, MMFHC has established an impressive record of accomplishments and assumed a leadership role in the struggle for equal opportunity in housing.
 MMFHC staff provide technical assistance, training, and consultation services to the US Department of Housing and Urban Development, the US Department of Justice, the Federal Reserve Bank of Chicago, the National Fair Housing Alliance and private fair housing agencies throughout the United States, and other local, state and federal organizations.
 MMFHC has recently received two Best Practices Awards from the US Department of Housing and Urban Development.
 In addition, MMFHC was honored with a Trail Blazer Award by the Milwaukee Awards in Neighborhood Development Innovation program for its activities to address predatory lending practices.